LiquidPixel101/Bot/README.md

 Version 2.2.1: Quota reach protection.
 Bug fixes

 August 29, 2025
-Version 2.2.0: Added image to image, text to image, image to text.
+Version 2.2.0 [MAJOR UPDATE!]: Added image to image, text to image, image to text.

 August 28, 2025
 Version 2.1.6: Bug fixes and minor tweaks in the code